x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

-help compiling the code when I received errors for initial compiling, reminded me that Discreet 2 solutions were utilized and that nothing to queues/shoots and ladders code needed to be modified for Part I, and provided general guidance for manipulation of distributions.
+help compiling the code when I received errors for initial compiling, reminded me that Discreet 2 solutions were utilized and that nothing to queues/shoots and ladders code needed to be modified for Part I, and provided general guidance for manipulation of distributions and inputs/parameters.

 Davis, Jeff.
 1 February 2010.
 K-S Test (Youtube Video).
 Youtube.com.
 Retrieved from https://www.youtube.com/watch?v=9Of2LTy5Sq0.